ADN-DevTech/3dsMax-Python-HowTos/README.md

 The steps needed to uninstall the HowTos can be found in [uninstall.md](uninstall.md).

 ### Option C: Install the howtos in a virtual environment
-(Note: the steps described here need to be done from a gitbash prompt)
+> Note: the steps described here need to be done from a git bash prompt

 This last option requires three steps.